EKechei/Automated-Image-Resizing-Using-AWS-Services/README.md

 ![image](https://github.com/EKechei/Automated-Image-Resizing-Using-AWS-Services/assets/128794751/a9a90d84-d61d-41c5-ad8f-aa434731f819)
 ![image](https://github.com/EKechei/Automated-Image-Resizing-Using-AWS-Services/assets/128794751/d89d0e01-0245-460b-ad26-ae83d87bc32c)

-The next step is to add Layer, This is because to resize the image uploaded in our source S3 bucket, We need a Python library called pillow in our code to resize the image.
+The next step is to add Layer, This is because to resize the image uploaded to our source S3 bucket, We need a Python library called pillow in our code to resize the image.
 So first, we need to create a lambda layer with Pillow library.
 To achieve this we need to do the following tasks:

 - Create an EC2 instance with the AMI “Amazon Linux 2023 AMI”.